Introduction to the Outgrow Builder

 Here are some of the best practices that can be used while designing the results page in your content pieces:

 1. Show Rich Results: To make the results richer, you can show multiple results instead of just a single number.
 For example, showing app development cost estimates by region adds to the analysis.
-Or while showing ROI, you can show ROI over 6 months, 1 year, and 2 years.
+Or, while showing ROI, you can show ROI over six months, one year, and two years.

-2. Use Images & Charts: Where possible, use graphics to make the user experience more appealing.
+2. Use Images & Charts: Use graphics to make the user experience more appealing.

 3. Show Comparisons: You can even show comparisons.
 For example, show a comparison between “how much would you save by using [company’s] products” and also provide a way to save the results if you feel this can be useful to the customer in future